kelleystephens/bookbank/USER_STORIES.md

     "F. Scott Fitzgerald"
     => Have you read this book?
 Y/N
     "Y"
-    => The Great Gatby by F. Scott Fitzgerald has been marked as read.
+    => The Great Gatby has been marked as read.